netaddicts/netaddicts.github.io/_posts/2014-01-20-enabling-google-maps-in-v7.md

 And where do I find the <code>Umbraco.PropertyEditors.GoogleMapsController</code>?

-Well, Umbraco centralizes all controller javascript into a single file, which can be found in <code>~/Umbraco/Js folder</code> (<code>umbraco.controller.js</code>).
-Below is a snippet we need to enable "Google Maps" support.
+Well, Umbraco centralizes all controller javascript into a single file, which can be found in <code>~/Umbraco/Js</code> folder (<code>umbraco.controller.js</code>).
+Below is a snippet from that file.

 {% highlight javascript linenos %}
 {% raw %}